yield-sync/specifications/general.md

 #### General

-1. Getter function should be the name of the internal variable or mapping without the prepended `_`
+1. The Getter function should be the name of the internal variable or mapping without the prepended `_`
-2. The return type on a mapping getters should have a follow up variable name
+2. The return type on a mapping getter should have a follow-up variable name
 	1. Good -> `returns (uint256 value_)`
 	2. Bad -> `returns (uint256)`